-A 10% strengthening of the $\notin$ against Sterling, based on outstanding financial assets and liabilities at 31 May 2018 would have decreased the reported loss by $\notin$ 622 (2017 increased: $\notin$ 30,826) as a consequence of the retranslation of foreign currency denominated financial assets at those dates.
-A weakening of 10% of the $\notin$ against Sterling would have had an equal and opposite effect.
-A 10% strengthening of the $\notin$ against Canadian Dollars ("CAD"), based on outstanding financial assets and liabilities at 31 May 2018 would have decreased the reported loss by $\notin$ 345 (2017: Not applicable) as a consequence of the retranslation of foreign currency denominated financial assets at those dates.
-A weakening of an equal and opposite effect.
+A 10% strengthening of the Euro against Sterling, based on outstanding financial assets and liabilities at 31 May 2019 would have decreased the reported loss by $\leq$ 1,954 (2018 decreased by: $\leq$ 622) as a consequence of the retranslation of foreign currency denominated financial assets at those dates.
+A weakening of 10% of the Euro against Sterling would have had an equal and opposite effect.

+At 31 May 2018, a 10% strengthening of the Euro against Canadian Dollars ("CAD"), based on outstanding financial assets and liabilities at 31 May 2018 would had decreased the reported loss by €345 as a consequence of the retranslation of foreign currency denominated financial assets at those dates.
+A weakening of 10% of the Euro against CAD would have had an equal and opposite effect.